oanaprf/some-js-basics/index.md

 * *no explicit return needed*
 * *no curly braces needed*
 * *they don't have their own `this`*
-* *if there is only one parameter, you can even drop the braces*
+* *if there is only one parameter, you can even drop the paranthesis*
     ```javascript
     const sum = numbers => numbers.reduce((result, current) => result + current , 0);
     ```